Universality Laws for High-Dimensional Learning with Random Features: A Central Limit Theorem for the Feature Model

 where $s \sim \mathcal{N}(0, 1)$ and $\widetilde{g} \sim \mathcal{N}(0, \mI_d)$ are two independent sets of Gaussian random variables.
 Let

 We can then redefine the entries of $\va$ and $\vb$ as

 without changing their probability distributions.
-The reason we do such decomposition is that $\widetilde{\cvec}^\top \widetilde{\fvec}_i$ is independent of $s$.
-This pleasant independence structure allows us to calculate the expectations in \eref{CLT_2D} by first conditioning on $s$.
+The reason we do such decomposition is that $\widetilde{\cvec}\tran \widetilde{\fvec}_i$ is independent of $s$.
+This convenient independence structure allows us to calculate the expectations in \eref{CLT_2D} by first conditioning on $s$.

 Applying Taylor's expansion to the expression for $a_i$ in \eref{ab_c}, we get

 where $\theta_i$ is some point between $\widetilde{u}_i$ and $\widetilde{u}_i + s \rho_i$.
 This expansion then leads to

 where